ajakaja/ajakaja.github.io/_posts/2026-05-25-everything-is-logarithms.md

 Each coefficient is a positive integer times a $$\log p$$ factor and $$\nu_p$$ just extracts the component corresponding to $$\log p$$.
 Clearly $$\log n$$ is like a vector (well since the coefficients are in $$\bb{N}$$ it is not technically a vector, more like a commutative monoid or something... but it has the familiar structure of a vector).
 Also, since $$\nu_p$$ is some kind of 'projection' out of this logarithm, it still obeys logarithmic identities like $$\nu_p(m/n) = \nu_p(m) - \nu_p(n)$$.
 But there is not really a good notation for actually expressing it as a projection, so sadly it gets a whole separate nomenclature that you have to learn.[^partial]

 The same thing also works for rational $$n$$ or radical $$n$$, meaning it is the product of radicals of prime factors, with the coefficients becoming integers or rationals respectively.
-In the case where the coefficients are rational the logarithms are actual vectors in a vector space.
+In the case where the coefficients are rational the logarithms are actual vectors in a vector space (over $$\bb{Q}$$).

 [^partial]: There is a somewhat-related thing called an [arithmetic derivative](https://en.wikipedia.org/wiki/Arithmetic_derivative) $$D(n)$$ which has $$D(p^k) = k p^{k-1}$$ in analogy to a regular derivative and obeys the product rule $$D(mn) = D(m) n + m D(n)$$.
 It has a corresponding partial derivative $$\p_p(n) = \nu_p(n)/p$$ which does extract the $$\nu_p$$ coefficient, albeit in a roundabout way.
 I find this unsettling, because I can't see a way to interpret $$D(n)$$ as an actual differential---the derivative $$D(2^k) = k 2^{k-1}$$ would have to be something like $$ (2+\e)^k - 2^k$$, which seems weird?
 There is also a version of the logarithmic derivative $$\text{ld}(2^a 3^b \cdots) = a/2 + b/3 + \ldots$$ which acts a lot like $$\log n$$ with $$\log 2 \mapsto 1/2$$...
 I dunno what to make of any of these, but they do seem to live in the same region of mysterious-connection-space as everything else.